Malaa-tech/react-native-simple-line-chart/README.md

 - ✅  Supports different curve types
 - ✅  Full utilization of reanimated and shared values
 - ✅  Supports area chart presentation
-- ✅  Used in our production app in https://github.com/Malaa-tech

 ### How we use it in Malaa App
 <p align="center">